Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

-which is an isomorphism as we shall see in Section~\ref{sec:boundarymerge}.
-By \cite[Proposition~5.4]{polytope}, the $\SpinC$-grading on $\SFH(M_l(K),\gamma)$ is obtained by gluing $\SpinC$ structures along~$A_+$ and~$A_-$, the two sides of~$A$ after the decomposition.
+which is an isomorphism by Lemma~\ref{lem:PhiAiso}.
 Finally, $(M_s(K), \gamma) = Y(L_+,P)$, where $L_+$ is a link in~$Y$ obtained by adding a full left-handed twist to~$L$ along $D$.
 For an illustration showing $L$, $L_0$, and $L_+$, see Figure~\ref{fig:surgeryet}.

 Hence, we obtain the following natural version of the Ozsv\'ath-Szab\'o skein exact triangle.

 \begin{theorem} Let $Y$ be a closed, connected, oriented 3-manifold, and let $(L,P)$ be a decorated link in~$Y$.
-Suppose that~$D$ is a disk embedded in~$Y$ such that it intersects both $R_+(P)$ and $R_-(P)$ transversely in a single point, and let $(L_0,P_0)$ and $(L_+,P)$ be the decorated links defined above (see Figure~\ref{fig:surgeryet}).
+Suppose that~$D$ is an oriented disk embedded in~$Y$ that intersects both $R_+(P)$ and $R_-(P)$ transversely in a single point, and let $(L_0,P_0)$ and $(L_+,P)$ be the decorated links defined above (see Figure~\ref{fig:surgeryet}).
 Then there is an exact triangle